 If you’re experiencing joint pain, tell your treatment team or GP who may be able to suggest things to help relieve it.

 Lower oestrogen levels may harm your bones and cause osteoporosis.

 During and after the menopause, bones become less strong and the body is less able to repair any damaged or weakened areas.
 This can result in pain and as the bones become fragile they can break (fracture) with little or no force.

-Your treatment team may arrange for you to have a DEXA (dual energy x-ray absorptiometry) scan to check your bone strength if:
+Your treatment team may arrange for you to have a DEXA (dual energy x-ray absorptiometry) scan, which uses x-rays to work out the density and strength of your bones, if:

 - Your menopause was brought on by cancer treatment

 - You are starting ovarian suppression (treatment preventing the ovaries from producing oestrogen)